Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Entrance to the Museum of Discovery and Science

-This large museum is two floors with many interactive and hands-on exhibits that make learning about science super exhilarating for children and adults.
+This large museum has two floors with many interactive and hands-on exhibits that make learning about science super exhilarating for children and adults.

 Address: 401 SW 2nd St, Fort Lauderdale, FL 33312, 954-467-6637